DavidChouinard/facebook-research/README.md

 This is the source code of facebook-research.com, released here per the privacy policy.
-This is a Ruby on Rails application, the code that parses Facebook is `lib/parser.rb`.
+This is a Ruby on Rails application, the code that parses Facebook data (through open graph) is `lib/parser.rb`.

 Privacy Policy
 ========================